ASE A6 Electrical Electronics Practice Test

 Answer B is wrong.
 A faulty brake switch affects more than the stop lights.
 A failed switch also affects the shift interlock, torque converter clutch, ABS, traction control, and cruise control systems.

 Answer C is correct.
 The manufacturer's manual will provide a diagram to identify these pins.
-Some switches have larger, normally open pins for the brake lights and smaller, normally closed pins for the ECM.
+Some switches have larger, NO (normally open) pins for the brake lights and smaller, NC (normally closed) pins for the ECM.

 Answer D is wrong.
 Read the illustrated article by clicking the Read more... button.